tracerip/archive.trace.rip/breaches/BreachForums.md

 ## Description

 In November 2022, the well-known hacking forum "BreachForums" was itself, breached.
-Later the following year, <a href="https://redirect.trace.rip/?url=https://www.bleepingcomputer.com/news/security/fbi-seizes-breachforums-after-arresting-its-owner-pompompurin-in-march/" target="_blank" rel="noopener noreferrer">the operator of the website was arrested and the site seized by law enforcement agencies</a>.
+Later the following year, <a href="https://redirect.trace.rip/?url=https://www.bleepingcomputer.com/news/security/fbi-seizes-breachforums-after-arresting-its-owner-pompompurin-in-march/" target="_blank" rel="noopener">the operator of the website was arrested and the site seized by law enforcement agencies</a>.
 The breach exposed 212k records including usernames, IP and email addresses, private messages between site members and passwords stored as argon2 hashes.

 ## Breached data